wduquette/joe/mdbook/src/types.md

 ## Sets

 A [Set](library/type.joe.Set.md) is a Java `Set<Object>`.
-It has much the same operations as Java sets.
-See the link for the full API.
+It has much the same operations as Java sets, along with some advanced methods.

 ```joe
 var set = Set(#a, #b);